 Modify Viewing Preferences

-By default, Messenger images are displayed in a grid of 25 per page on a dark gray background.
-If a different color is preferred, or more images should be displayed on a page, click the “Viewing Preferences” button in the left-hand sidebar to modify those preferences.
+By default, Messenger images are displayed in a grid of 250 per page on a dark gray background.
+If a different color is preferred, or to display fewer images per page for faster loading, click the “Viewing Preferences” button in the left-hand sidebar to modify those preferences.